Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-python-client.md

 You can instantiate a Producer object using a bunch of parameters.

-The following example creates a Python producer for the `<c8globals or c8locals>.<my-topic>` topic and sends 5 messages on that topic.
+The following example creates a Python producer for the `<c8globals or c8locals>.<my-topic>` topic and sends five messages on that topic.

 ```python
 import ssl